Linaro/lava/doc/v2/dispatcher-testing.rst

 that chroot.

-Android tests may involve setting up a VM or a configured chroot to expose USB devices whilst retaining the ability to use different versions of tools for different tests.
+Android tests may involve setting up a VM or a configured chroot to expose USB devices while retaining the ability to use different versions of tools for different tests.